bgaj203/gitlab-runners/ec2-image-builder/README.md

 EC2 Image Builder is very convenient way to build and distribute and share golden AMI images.

 ### Advantages
-- It is much less work that getting packer running (which this author has done on and off Amazon)
+- It is much less work that getting packer running (which this author has done on and off Amazon) - packer requires that the build agent and the instance being built are network routable, have security groups configured and that the receiving instance have winrm configured.
-- It does not open up WinRM which is frequently left in a wide-open state just because it was used to provision a golden image.
-Read more about the problem and a chocolatey package that solves it [WinRM For Provisioning - Close The Door On The Way Out Eh!](https://missionimpossiblecode.io/post/winrm-for-provisioning-close-the-door-on-the-way-out-eh/) and
+- It does not open up WinRM which is frequently left in a wide-open state just because it was used to provision a golden image with Packer.
+WinRM has not API call to return it to a pristine state (not a disabled state, an "as if never used" state).
+Read more about the problem and a chocolatey package that tries to solve it [WinRM For Provisioning - Close The Door On The Way Out Eh!](https://missionimpossiblecode.io/post/winrm-for-provisioning-close-the-door-on-the-way-out-eh/) and
 - it has automation for deploying the AMI to regions and permissioning it to accounts.
 - it supports revisions of all it's objects
 - it supports scheduled runs